Recruiting an apprentice

 Employing an Apprentice

 Apprentices provide many benefits to your business.
-They can provide you with an extra pair of hands, help to reduce staff turnover and allow you to grown your own, well trained, employees of the future.
+They can provide you with an extra pair of hands, help to reduce staff turnover and allow you to grow your own, well trained, employees of the future.
 Some other key benefits of employing an apprentice are:

 • Reduce recruitment costs